 One of the side effects of the improvement in smartphone camera technology, and now genuine camera-smartphone hybrids like the Samsung Galaxy Zoom S4, is that manufacturers have looked to improve upon their advanced compact offerings.

 The impressive Sony RX100, released to great acclaim last year, was the perfect example of this – one of a great many ‘large sensor’ compacts from the last couple of years.
 The RX100 II replaces the RX100 and looks, on paper at least, to be an exciting model with some real improvements upon its predecessor.
 Let’s take a closer look at the compact to fin d out what’s new.

-Not what you're looking for?
-Read our round-up of the best cameras of 2013
+Not what you’re looking for?
+Read our round-up of the best cameras

 Sony RX100 II – Features